top of page

 Exploring how supervision supports wellbeing, ethics, and longevity in practice.

-My research contributions began with my Master's of Professional Supervision through the University of Auckland, where I investigated the links between supervision and practitioner wellbeing for lawyers working in New Zealand.
+My research contributions began through the Master of Professional Supervision at the University of Auckland, where I examined the relationship between professional supervision and practitioner wellbeing among lawyers in Aotearoa New Zealand.

 bottom of page